-Canada requires the citizens of many foreign countries to obtain visas to enter Canada.
-If you are not a Canadian citizen and are intending to attend AAPG 2016 ACE, please ensure that you obtain the correct visa to enter the country.
+The U.S. requires the citizens of many foreign countries to obtain visas to enter the United States.
+If you are not a U.S. citizen and are intending to attend ACE 2017, please ensure that you obtain the correct visa to enter the country.

-Detailed information on the Canadian Visa Policy can be found at the Government of Canada website.
+Detailed information on the U.S. Visa Policy can be found at the U.S. Department of State website.

 Obtaining a Visa

-You may request a letter during the online registration process by selecting the appropriate box.
-If you register by mail, you may request your visa letter by email.
+You may request a letter by selecting the box either online or on the printed registration form.
 Letters will be sent to those that are registered and fully paid.
 AAPG supplies this letter for visa purposes only.
 All expenses involved with attending the convention are the responsibility of the attending party.
-If your visa application is denied and AAPG received a copy of the denial by email or fax +1 918 560 2684 before 19 June 2016, your registration fee only will be refunded, less a US $75 processing fee.
+If your visa application is denied and AAPG received a copy of the denial by email or fax (+1 918 560 2684) before 2 April 2017 your registration fee only will be refunded, less a $75 processing fee.

 Registering with Your Embassy